redlibrarian/redlibrarian.github.io/_posts/2018-01-10-wuthering-heights.markdown

 novel I put off for a long time but ended up loving.
 Bront&euml;'s characters are, so to speak, modern archetypes in the same way that Steinbeck's are.
-The interlocking pair of characters, the multigenerational struggles, the circumscribed society, even the name and complexity of "Cathy" are shared between the two books.
+The interlocking pairs of characters, the multigenerational struggles, the circumscribed society, even the name and complexity of "Cathy" are shared between the two books.
 Steinbeck's is perhaps more explicitly biblical, but *Wuthering Heights* shares a certain Old Testament